+COMMENTS:

-COMMENTS: AB 2471 seeks to address consumer protection concerns by extending the right to cancel certain contracts for people of 65 years of age or older.
+This bill seeks to address consumer protection concerns by extending the right to cancel certain contracts for people of 65 years of age or older.
 Specifically addressed in this bill are home solicitation contracts, home improvement contracts, PACE assessment contracts, service or repair contracts, and seminar sales contracts.
 Current law already allows a consumer three business days to cancel these types of contracts.
 This bill would expand this right to cancel from three to five business days for older consumers to take into consideration their increased vulnerability to financial exploitation.
-In support of the bill, the author writes: